7 Essential Cloud Computing Skills For Cloud Engineers

 What is Cloud Computing?

-Cloud computing refers to the virtual internal service provided by the cloud for data storage.
+Cloud computing refers to the virtual internet service provided by the cloud for data storage.
 It enhances the security of organizations and enables data storage with minimal or basically no IT infrastructure.

-In simpler terms, cloud computing delivers computing services that include storage, databases, networks, and software analytics.
-There are different methods of conducting cloud computing, including public clouds, private clouds, hybrid clouds, and multi-clouds.
+In simpler terms, cloud computing delivers computing services, including storage, databases, networks, and software analytics.
+There are different ways to implement cloud computing, including public clouds, private clouds, hybrid clouds, and multi-cloud environments.

 The biggest advantage of cloud computing is its ability to be customized based on the specific needs of a company.
 It offers adaptability to the cloud infrastructure that best suits the organization and your specific needs.